JBEI/jqmm/README.md

 Code can be found in the /code folder whereas data used for the demonstratiosn can be found in the /data folder.

 This library requires GAMS (https://www.gams.com/) and CONOPT (http://www.conopt.com/) licenses to work.
+Jupyter notebooks have been created with GAMS Release: 24.5.4 r54492 LEX-LEG x86 64bit/Linux and CONOPT version 3.17A .

 ## Getting Started